 If I had to choose between street food or fine dining, I would choose street food, hands down.
-Although food carts or tiny hole in the wall eateries may not have the cleanest kitchen or any seating areas, I love the authenticity of the food.
+Although food carts or tiny hole-in-the-wall eateries may not have the cleanest kitchen, I love the authenticity of the food.
 Usually, the carts specialize in one dish so you know that it will be phenomenal.
 There is one specific food cart in Taiwan that I would love to try, but since I'm halfway across the world, I'm going to have to make it myself.
-This is the first time I've heard of radish and egg pancakes, but after seeing pictures of the food, I couldn't stop thinking about them!
+This is the first time I've heard of Taiwanese radish and egg pancakes, but after seeing pictures of the food, I couldn't stop thinking about them!
 The gentleman who sells them in Taiwan is known for this street food and can be found selling them at a school.
-Kids line up for these fresh pancakes whenever he is around and I can see why!
+Kids line up for these fresh pancakes whenever he is around and I can see why.
 After preparing these myself, I can only imagine how delicious the original radish and egg pancakes are.

-3 green onions, whites separated from the green tops, chopped
+- 3 green onions chopped, whites separated from the green tops

 Sweet and spicy sauce

-Meanwhile, prepare the dough.
+- Prepare the dough.
 Mix together the flour, salt, and sugar in a large bowl.
 Gradually add the hot water, stirring continuously.
-Add the cold water and vegetable oil.
-Mix until dough forms.
-Knead the dough for 3-4 minutes or until smooth.
+Add the cold water and vegetable oil and mix until a dough forms.
+Knead the dough for 5-7 minutes or until smooth.
 Lightly grease a bowl with vegetable oil and transfer dough to the bowl.
 Cover and let rest for 2 hours or up to overnight.

-Heat 1 tsp sesame oil and 1 tsp vegetable oil in a saute pan over medium heat.
-Add the chopped white stems of the green onions; saute until softened, about 2 minutes.
+- Heat 1 tablespoon sesame oil in a saute pan over medium heat.
+Add the chopped white stems of the green onions and saute until softened, about 1 minute.
 Add the grated radish and cook until softened, about 5 minutes.
-Add the chopped green onion.
-Season with white pepper and salt.
+Add the chopped green onion and season with white pepper and salt.
 Remove from heat and transfer radish stuffing to a bowl.
 Let cool.

-Prepare the sauce.
-Whisk together the sweet chili sauce - salt.
+- Prepare the sauce.
+Whisk together the sweet chili sauce with water, miso and sugar.
 Pour into a medium sauce pot and heat over medium heat until the mixture begins to boil.
-Whisk together the rice flour with the water and pour into the sauce.
-Bring the sauce to a simmer.
+Add the cornstarch and water slurry and bring to a simmer.
+Continue to cook for 2 minutes or until the sauce is slightly thickened.
 Remove from heat and keep warm.

-Divide the dough into 6 equal portions, rolling out each into a 6-inch circle.
+- Divide the dough into 8 equal portions, rolling out each into a 6-inch circle.
 Place the cooled radish filling in the center.
-Gather up the edges and seal closed.
+Gather up the edges and seal the ball by pinching together the edges.
 Roll out the stuffed dough into a 6-inch circle.
 Repeat with remaining portions.

 While the dough is resting, prepare the filling.
 You want the filling to cool before stuffing the pancakes.
 You can choose to make the radish the day before and chill overnight.